Ebertfest: Festival format

-Twelve to fourteen films are presented at each festival, opening with a single film on a Wednesday night and concluding with a single movie the following Sunday.
-On each day during the interim three or four films are presented.
+Twelve to fourteen films were presented at each festival, opening with a single film on a Wednesday night and concluding with a single movie the following Sunday.
+On each day during the interim, three or four films are presented.
 As of 2019, the format excluded the Sunday screening.

 For the first eight festivals, before each screening Roger Ebert would make a few introductory remarks.
 After the film was shown he would have a discussion on stage with the filmmakers or others connected with the film, sometimes hosting a brief panel discussion.

 After Ebert lost his speaking voice due to cancer, starting with the ninth festival in 2007, his wife Chaz assumed many of the hosting duties.
-Post-show panels are led by his "Far-Flung Correspondents" or other respected film professionals, such as film historian David Bordwell and film critic Christy Lemire.
+Post-show panels were led by his "Far-Flung Correspondents" or other respected film professionals, such as film historian David Bordwell and film critic Christy Lemire.

 On April 4, 2013, Ebert died after a long battle with cancer.
 Despite his death, the film festival went along as scheduled, simultaneously acting as a tribute to Ebert's legacy.
-At the opening of the 15th annual Ebertfest, it was announced by Ebert's wife, Chaz, that his alma mater, the University of Illinois at Urbana–Champaign, will be establishing a new Film Studies program within the College of Media in honor of his legacy.
-The program will be funded in part by a $1 million grant from Ebert and his wife to the University.
-The non-degree program will be both a collection of film-related seminars and classes as well as a platform for Ebertfest to continue.
+At the opening of the 15th annual Ebertfest, it was announced by Ebert's wife, Chaz, that his alma mater, the University of Illinois at Urbana–Champaign, would be establishing a new Film Studies program within the College of Media in honor of his legacy.
+The program was funded in part by a $1 million grant from Ebert and his wife to the University.
+The non-degree program is both a collection of film-related seminars and classes as well as a platform for Ebertfest to continue.

 Festival guests

-Since its inception, many film directors, actors, producers, cinematographers and other crew members, as well as studio executives have been invited to participate in Ebertfest.
+Since its inception, many film directors, actors, producers, cinematographers and other crew members, as well as studio executives were invited to participate in Ebertfest.
 Examples include Werner Herzog, Spike Lee, and Tilda Swinton.

 For the tenth Ebertfest in 2010, many of the international invited guests were unable to attend due to the volcanic eruptions in Iceland that disrupted air travel in Europe.

 For the 2022 festival, actor Gilbert Gottfried was scheduled to appear as a panelist to discuss the documentary film about him, Gilbert.
 In the aftermath of his death on April 12, 2022, Ebertfest announced it was dedicating the event to the memories of Gottfried and Sidney Poitier.